 Capacity to Work with Others: 5 entries allowed

 This category recognizes applicants’ abilities to work with groups which take them beyond their peers, friends, school and co-workers.
-Consideration is given to an applicant’s experience and knowledge gained from working with groups and individuals including, but not limited to, customer service teams, diverse age groups, cultures different from one’s own (immersion), socio-economic background other than one’s own, individuals with physical, cognitive or developmental disabilities, sexual orientation, etc.
+Consideration is given to an applicant’s experience and knowledge gained from working with groups and individuals including, but not limited to, customer service teams, diverse age groups, cultures different from one’s own (immersion), socio-economic backgrounds other than one’s own, individuals with physical, cognitive or developmental disabilities, sexual orientation, etc.

 Diversity of Experiences: 12 entries allowed

 Active participation in events or activities leads to the accumulation of knowledge and skills.
-These experiences can be attained through, but are not limited to: travel, sports, cultural, music/theatre/arts, etc. We recognize that hours for activities that fall into this category can often be hard to calculate.
+These experiences can be attained through, but are not limited to: travel, sports, cultural events, music/theatre/arts, etc. We recognize that hours for activities that fall into this category can often be hard to calculate.
 For total hours, please use a conservative estimate of the time you spent on the activity over the period listed.

 High Performance in an Area of Human Endeavour: 3 entries allowed

 Occasionally, applicants have been or are involved in one or more activities at a level that exceeds what can be expected of a typical applicant.
 These individuals receive recognition in a provincial, national or international arena by way of an award, honour, ranking etc. If you have attained a high level of performance in an activity or received an exceptional level of recognition, please provide the details.
 You can list up to 3 entries in this section.

 Note: In order to ensure that your experiences in this category are properly assessed, please provide very specific information (i.e. date of highest level achieved) and avoid the use of acronyms for organization names, titles, awards, etc. Additionally, please ensure that web addresses are entered in their entirety, including http:// or https://.